 What is the LGBTQ+ panic defense?

-The LGBTQ+ panic defense strategy (also called the “gay panic defense” or “trans panic defense”) is a legal strategy which asks a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s violent reaction, including murder.
-It is not a free standing defense to criminal liability, but rather a legal tactic which is used to bolster other defenses.
-When the defense is employed, the perpetrator claims that their victim’s sexual orientation or gender identity not only explains – but excuses – their loss of self-control and subsequent assault.
+The LGBTQ+ panic defense strategy (also called the “gay panic defense” or “trans panic defense”) is a legal strategy that asks a jury to find that a victim’s sexual orientation or gender identity/expression is to blame for a defendant’s violent reaction, including murder.
+It is not a free-standing defense to criminal liability, but rather a legal tactic used to bolster other defenses.
+When a perpetrator uses an LGBTQ+ panic defense, they are claiming that a victim’s sexual orientation or gender identity not only explains—but excuses—a loss of self-control and the subsequent assault.
 By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, this defense implies that LGBTQ+ lives are worth less than others.